jinghzhu/JavaKnowledgeBase/Fundamental/StringEquals.md

 }
 ```

 Because the first condition ensures that it will return false if the argument is a subclass of the class Test.
 However, in case of the second condition it fails.
-Thus, it might violate the symmetry requirement of the contract.
-The instanceof check is correct only if the class is final, so that no subclass would exist.
-The first condition will work for both, final and non-final classes.
+Thus, it might violate the symmetry requirement of the contract. **The `instanceof` check is correct only if the class is final, so that no subclass would exist.
+The first condition will work for both, final and non-final classes.**

-Key points:
 * `instanceof` tests whether the object reference on the left-hand side (LHS) is an instance of the type on the right-hand side (RHS) or some subtype.
 * `getClass() == ...` tests whether the types are identical.